Resources for arts organisations

 What is art therapy?

-Although many of our members use the arts therapeutically, there is a difference between using arts interventions in criminal justice settings and art therapy as a practice.
+Although many in our network use the arts therapeutically, there is a difference between using arts interventions in criminal justice settings and art therapy as a practice.
 The British Association of Art Therapists describes art therapy as “a form of psychotherapy that uses art media as its primary mode of expression and communication.
 Within this context, art is not used as a diagnostic tool but as a medium to address emotional issues which may be confusing and distressing.”
 MIND refers to different kinds of arts therapies, including dance movement therapy, dramatherapy, music therapy and visual art therapy.
 They add that “the aim isn’t to produce a great work of art, but to use what you create to understand yourself better.”

 Arts and criminal justice in Scotland

-Examples of collaborative arts projects happening between the Criminal Justice System and arts organisations:
+Examples of collaborative arts projects happening between the criminal justice system and arts organisations:

 - Watts Gallery’s Big Issues project – the gallery works with local community groups from in and around Surrey offering practical art, craft and design workshops led by professional artists and designers.
 The art produced is then displayed in an annual exhibition in which participants are given the opportunity to sell their work.
-Read our case study on the Watts Gallery’s Big Issues Project here.
+Read our case study on the Watts Gallery’s Big Issues Project here

 - Homeless Link’s Get creative: arts for all – is a national project that aims to increase homeless people’s participation in arts and cultural activities in England as a sustainable route out of homelessness.
-Click here for more information.
+Click here for more information

 - Koestler Trust and the Southbank Centre – every year the Koestler Trust (a national prison arts charity) has worked with the Southbank Centre, London, to put on their annual Koestler Awards exhibition.
-Click here for more information.
+Click here for more information

 National organisations that have worked with people in the contact with the criminal justice system

 You may also be interested in